ORNL DAAC MODIS Team Wins National Award

 - Real-world application

-ORNL DAAC is one of 12 NASA Earth Observing System Data and Information System (EOSDIS) discipline-specific data centers that are managed by NASA’s Earth Science Data and Information System (ESDIS) Project.
+ORNL DAAC is one of NASA's Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs) that are managed by NASA’s Earth Science Data and Information System (ESDIS) Project.
 ORNL DAAC provides data and information related to biogeochemical dynamics, ecological data, and environmental processes that are critical for understanding the biological, geological, and chemical components of Earth’s environment.

 NASA’s EOSDIS provides end-to-end capabilities for managing NASA’s Earth science data.
 These data represent some of the most complex and diverse Earth science data sets on the planet, and come from satellites, aircraft, field measurements, and numerous other programs within EOSDIS.
 The primary services provided by EOSDIS are data archive, management, and distribution; information management; product generation; and user support services.